-- 5.1 The overall aim of the Internal Audit Strategy is to allocate available internal audit resources so as to focus on the highest risk areas and to enable an annual opinion to be given on the adequacy and effectiveness of the Council's governance, risk and control framework. - 5.2 In addition to this, resources have been allocated to the external bodies for whom Orbis Internal Audit also provide internal audit services, at an appropriate charge.
-These include Horsham District Council, Elmbridge District Council, East Sussex Fire Authority and South Downs National Park. - 5.3 Internal audit activities will be delivered by a range of staff from across the Orbis Internal Audit Service, maximising the value from a wide range of skills and experience available.
-In the small number of instances where sufficient expertise is not available from within the team, mainly in highly technical or specialist areas, the option of engaging externally provided specialist resources will continue to be considered. - The following table summarises the level of audit resources expected to be available for the Council in 2022/23 (expressed in days), compared to the equivalent number of planned days in previous years.
-Apart from additional days on schools (see below), the overall level of resource is comparable with the previous year but remains dependent on our continued ability to recruit and Surrey County Council retain high calibre staff (see Section 7 below).
-This level of resources continues to be considered sufficient to allow Internal Audit to deliver its risk-based plan in accordance with professional standards1 and to enable the Chief Internal Auditor to provide his annual audit opinion.
+5.1 The overall aim of the Internal Audit Strategy is to allocate available resources so as to focus on the highest risk areas and to enable an annual opinion to be given on the adequacy and effectiveness of the Council's governance, risk and control framework.

+5.2 In addition to this, resources have been allocated to the external bodies for whom Orbis Internal Audit also provide internal audit services, at an appropriate charge.
+These include Horsham District Council, Hastings Borough Council, Elmbridge Borough Council, East Sussex Fire Authority and South Downs National Park.

+5.3 Internal audit activities will be delivered by a range of staff from across the Orbis Internal Audit Service, maximising the value from a wide range of skills and experience available.
+In the small number of instances where sufficient expertise is not available from within the team, mainly in highly technical or specialist areas, the option of engaging externally provided specialist resources will continue to be considered.

+5.4 The following table summarises the level of audit resources expected to be available for the Council in 2024/25 (expressed in days), compared to the equivalent number of planned days in previous years.
+As can be seen, the total estimated resource for 2024/25 has increased slightly compared to the previous year, and is more comparable to the preceding years, with this decision being taken on the basis of recent recruitment.
+The overall level of planned resource continues to be considered sufficient to allow Internal Audit to deliver its risk-based plan in accordance with professional standards1 and to enable the Chief Internal Auditor to provide his annual audit opinion.